TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-kafkascaledown.md

 Apache Kafka on HDInsight is a technology used for data ingestion and retention.
 Scaling down an HDInsight Kafka cluster is not supported because the data in the nodes that are removed will be lost.

-To prevent data loss, **scale down operations are explicitly disallowed on HDInsight clusters**.
+To prevent data loss, **scale down operations are explicitly disallowed on HDInsight Kafka clusters**.